 Land of Fire and Ice

 The volcano-dotted Lake District is a dramatic world, with its Fuji-like peaks, lava fields, emerald lakes, and enchanted forests filled with rare native flora, including the exotic araucaria, a species unchanged since the time of the dinosaurs.
 Head out for a hike on immense Volcan Osorno, the snow-crested icon of the Lake District, or enjoy a walk through the extraordinary forests of Alerce Andino National Park, the largest surviving Valdivian rainforest in the world.
 The cathedral-like forests of this park have magnificent stands of the giant alerce, the Southern Hemisphere’s equivalent of the redwood, which can live up to 4,000 years.
-Enjoy a cultural visit to the charming lakeside village of Frutillar, with its restored colonial homes built by early German settlers.
 Your lodge is set on the edge of Lago Llanquihue in charming Puerto Varas in the heart of the Lake District.

 The Soaring Towers of Paine